MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 In all, BLAST searching and predicting for a single barley gene takes an average of 3-4 CPU-hours to complete.
 The process is readily parallelizable on a gene-by-gene basis.
 This makes processing a complete dataset consisting of tens of thousands of genes feasible on a computing cluster.

 Note, however, that runtimes will vary depending on the gene being analyzed.
 Genes that are rapidly evolving will take longer in the BLAST search, alignment, and prediction stages.
-The max amount of time it took for <span>`BAD_Mutations` </span>to calculate dN/dS for a single genes was ~46 CPU-hours.

 [Return to TOC](#toc)